heljakka/pioneer/README.md

 * CUDA v9.0.176
 * PyTorch v0.3.1 (no issues have been found with v0.4+ as of this writing, but support is not confirmed).

 The batch sizes have been selected to enable running on 12 GB of GPU memory.
-Up to 8 GPUs are supported, but only the 1-GPU setup has been thoroughly tested.
+Only 1-GPU setup has been confirmed to work for reconstructions, whereas up to 8 GPUs are supported for image generation.
 Please ensure enough disk space for checkpoints.

 For detailed Python package configuration used, see requirements.txt.